How long does it take to charge an electric car? Charging speeds explained

 Charging at home is the most convenient and cost-effective way to charge an electric car.
 Stick the EV on charge when you arrive home from work and you’ll wake up to a fully charged car in the morning.

-Get into a routine and you could find that you rarely require the public charging network.
-One thing’s for sure: queuing at a petrol station will be a thing of the past.
+Get into a routine and you could find that you rarely require the public charging network - if, that is, you have the ability to charge at home.
+If you do, queuing at a petrol station will be a thing of the past.

-You have two options when charging at home: using a domestic three-pin plug socket or a dedicated wall box.
+You have two options when home charging: using a domestic three-pin plug socket or a dedicated wall box.

 While a domestic socket is fine for occasional use, a wall box will deliver faster and safer charging for EV owners.
-Without one, it could take longer than a day to charge an electric car with the biggest battery.
+Without one, it could take a few days to charge most modern electric cars.

-It’s worth noting that 22kW wall boxes require three phase power, which is rare and expensive to install.
-A 3.6kW or 7kW charger will be suitable for most EV owners.
+It’s worth noting that 22kW wall boxes require three-phase power, which is rare and expensive to install.
+Most electric cars also don't have the capability to accept 22kW charging, or require an optional on-board charger.

 Public charging speed